cothedeveloper/jmspostutility/README.md

 ### application.properties Overview

 This is the configuration file inorder to run this app.
-You will go here to update the connection information or any other settings realted to the app.
-Below are the parameters that I let the user control from the properties file.
+You will go here to update the connection information or any other settings related to the app.
+Below are the parameters from the properties file.

 `broker-url`-  Tells the app which activeMQ server to communicate.